Sem@$K$: Is my knowledge graph embedding model semantic-aware?: Discussion

-\begin{itemize} \item RQ2: how KGEM semantic awareness' evaluation should adapt to the typology of KGs? \end{itemize} Drawing on the initial version of Sem@$K$ as presented in~\citep{dl4kg} -- referred to herein as Sem@$K$[base] -- an issue is quickly encountered when it comes to schemaless KGs, which do not contain any \texttt{rdfs:domain} (resp. \texttt{rdfs:range}) clause to indicate the class that candidate heads (resp. tails) should belong to.
+Drawing on the initial version of Sem@$K$ as presented in~\cite{dl4kg} -- referred to herein as Sem@$K$[base] -- an issue is quickly encountered when it comes to schemaless KGs, which do not contain any \texttt{rdfs:domain} (resp. \texttt{rdfs:range}) clause to indicate the class that candidate heads (resp. tails) should belong to.
 Our work introduces Sem@$K$[ext] -- a new version of Sem@$K$ that overcomes the aforementioned limitation.
 In addition, even with schema-defined KGs, Sem@$K$[base] is not necessarily sufficient in itself.
 This metric can be further enriched whenever a KG comes with a class hierarchy.
 In Section~\ref{sematk-wup}, we integrate class hierarchy into Sem@$K$ by means of a similarity measure between concepts.
 We subsequently provide an example using the Wu-Palmer similarity score.
 The resulting Sem@$K$[wup] is used in the experiments in Section~\ref{results} and provide a finer-grained measure of KGEMs semantic awareness.

-\begin{itemize} \item RQ3: does the evaluation of KGEM semantic awareness offers different conclusions on the relative superiority of some KGEMs? \end{itemize} A major finding is that models performing well with respect to rank-based metrics are not necessarily the most competitive regarding their semantic capabilities.
+\subsection{RQ3: does the evaluation of KGEM semantic awareness offers different conclusions on the relative superiority of some KGEMs?}

+A major finding is that models performing well with respect to rank-based metrics are not necessarily the most competitive regarding their semantic capabilities.
 We previously noted that translational models globally showcase better Sem@$K$ values compared to semantic matching models.
 Considering MRR and Hits@$K$, the opposite conclusion is often drawn.
-Hence, the performance of KGEMs in terms of rank-based metrics are not indicative of their semantic capabilities.
+Hence, the performance of KGEMs in terms of rank-based metrics is not indicative of their semantic capabilities.
 The only exception that might exist is for GNNs that perform well both in terms of rank-based metrics and semantic-oriented measures.